pchemguy/spec-kit/templates/commands/checklist.md

 - [ ] CHK001 - Are the number and layout of featured episodes explicitly specified?
 [Completeness, Spec §FR-001]
 - [ ] CHK002 - Are hover state requirements consistently defined for all interactive elements?
 [Consistency, Spec §FR-003]
 - [ ] CHK003 - Are navigation requirements clear for all clickable brand elements?
 [Clarity, Spec §FR-010]
 - [ ] CHK004 - Is the selection criteria for related episodes documented?
-[Gap, Spec §FR-005]
+[Completeness, Spec §FR-005]
 - [ ] CHK005 - Are loading state requirements defined for asynchronous episode data?
-[Gap]
+[Coverage]
 - [ ] CHK006 - Can "visual hierarchy" requirements be objectively measured?
 [Measurability, Spec §FR-001]
 ```